NullVoxPopuli/emberconf-2023-resources/resources/pages/main/what-resources-are.md

 Values - these *could* have cleanup.

 !! click<br>
-Modifiers - often have cleanup.
+Modifiers - often has cleanup.

 !! click<br>
-and Services - always have cleanup.
+and Services - often has cleanup.

+Not only do Resources allow us to implement all these concepts in a coherent and concise way,

+they allow us to bring our reactive concepts to the broader JavaScript ecosystem.

 Let's start with some examples of Resources as Values